Ghost1995/object_collection_robotic_arm/README.md

 ## Known Issues/Bugs

+There are majorly two issues with the algorithm:

+* The code coverage is not being generated by coveralls.
+We have worked on this issue for more than 2 days now, but could not figure out why the code coverage is not being generated.
+The code coverage is running in my local repository but it is giving an error on travis.
+If possible, we will work on it further.

+* The trajectory currently being followed by the robot is not an optimal trajectory.
+This trajectory is only optimal in cartesian space but not in joint space.
+This is because the issue with the KDL library could not be resolved.
+So, to generate an optimal trajectory, an inverse kinematic planner is required.

-All the issues and bugs can be seen in the project report on GitHub at this [link](https://github.com/Ghost1995/object_collection_robotic_arm/projects/1).
+All these issues can be seen in the project report on GitHub at this [link](https://github.com/Ghost1995/object_collection_robotic_arm/projects/1).

 ## Generating Doxygen Documentation